keras-team/keras/docs/templates/applications.md

 keras.applications.densenet.DenseNet201(include_top=True, weights='imagenet', input_tensor=None, input_shape=None, pooling=None, classes=1000)
 ```

-Optionally loads weights pre-trained
+DenseNet models, with weights pre-trained on ImageNet.
-on ImageNet.
-Note that when using TensorFlow,
-for best performance you should set
-`image_data_format='channels_last'` in your Keras config
-at ~/.keras/keras.json.

-The model and the weights are compatible with
-TensorFlow, Theano, and CNTK.
-The data format
-convention used by the model is the one
-specified in your Keras config file.
+This model and can be built both with `'channels_first'` data format (channels, height, width) or `'channels_last'` data format (height, width, channels).

+The default input size for this model is 224x224.

 ### Arguments